ndrean/godownwind.github.io/README.md

 `yarn add @loadable/component``

+# Lodash

+'lodash' is an available livrary in CRA.
+Only needed to include the desired import: `import 'sortBy' from "lodash/sortBy"`.

 # Serving build

 With the conflict of Ruby's `serve', we use `static-server` to run the build file from the folder '\build`.